 Variational modularity between the mandibles and the rest of the head might have been expected, considering that the mandibles constitute both a developmentally (Posnien & Bucher, 2010) and functionally distinct module.
-Our results constitute evidencethat modularity between the head and the mandibles allows conspicuous asymmetry to appear in the mandibles while maintaining the head's global symmetry.This could potentially be a general rule in cases of conspicuous asymmetry arising in Bilaterians, where modularity may be an evolutionary way to relax locally the constraints of symmetry, akin to the more general idea that modularity may "favor evolvability by allowing one module to change without interfering with the rest of the organism" (Hansen, 2003).
+The observed pattern of weak constitutes evidence corroborating that modularity between the head and the mandibles.
+Such disconnection may be critical to allow conspicuous asymmetry to appear in the mandibles while maintaining the head's global symmetry.
+Indeed, if the factors defining the left-right conspicuous asymmetry of mandibles were equally expressed in the head capsule, one would expect equally conspicuous head asymmetry.
+Here, we instead observe significant subtle (rather than conspicuous) DA in the head capsule.
+This could potentially be a general rule in cases of conspicuous asymmetry arising in Bilaterians, where modularity may be an evolutionary way to relax locally the constraints of symmetry, akin to the more general idea that modularity may "favor evolvability by allowing one module to change without interfering with the rest of the organism" (Hansen, 2003).
 For the skull of toothed whales, it was suggested that it is asymmetry which drives modularity (Churchill et al., 2019).
 We instead propose that modularity is one prerequisite for conspicuous asymmetry to start evolving.
 This fits in our opinion better with the idea that modularity allows traits to evolve independently (Hansen, 2003; Zelditch & Goswami, 2021).
-It might also be the case that there are strong evolutionary positive feedbacks between modularity and asymmetry: for example, once conspicuously asymmetric structures appear, they may be used for divergent functions, which would entail disruptive selection, reinforcing integration within left and right structures and increasing modularity between them.
+It might also be the case that there are strong evolutionary positive feedbacks between modularity and asymmetry: for example, once conspicuously asymmetric structures appear, they may be used for divergent functions, which would entail disruptive selection, through integration within left and right structures and parcellation between them (Wagner & Altenberg, 1996).

 Additionally, the link between conspicuous asymmetry and modularity is probably dependent on the type of anatomical and functional relationships between left and right structures, and their symmetrical surroundings.
-In the case of the grasshopper, mandibles are working together to achieve a single function, which certainly constrains the degree of modularity between left and right sides.
-In other cases, such as claws of lobsters or fiddler crabs, left and right functions are divergent, and one might therefore expect even stronger left-right autonomyalthough there is data indicating significant linkage in dimorphic crab claws (Levinton, 2016).
+In the case of the grasshopper, mandibles are working together to achieve a single function, which certainly constrains the degree of covariation between left and right sides.
+In other cases, such as claws of lobsters or fiddler crabs, left and right functions are divergent, and one might therefore expect even stronger left-right autonomy, i.e. weaker integration, although there is data indicating significant linkage in dimorphic crab claws (Levinton, 2016).
 It should however be noted that such potential left-right autonomy does not necessarily entail differences in the level of within-side integration, and indeed no difference in integration was found in aeglid fighting and non-fighting claws (Nogueira et al., 2022).
 On the other hand, in cases where asymmetric structures are embedded within symmetric structures, such as the Cetacean skull, one may expect that the degree of modularity between them is reduced, compared to what we observe in our study.
-One may also expect that in more symmetrical species, e.g. insects with symmetrical mandibles, Mysticete whales which have symmetrical skulls, or crustaceans with symmetric claws, modularity should be smaller both between left and right sides, and between the studied structure and its anatomical surroundings.
+One may also expect that in typically symmetrical species, e.g. insects with symmetrical mandibles, Mysticete whales which have symmetrical skulls, or crustaceans with symmetric claws, selection for parcellation may not have acted, preserving pleiotropic effect and covariation patterns, both between left and right sides, and between the studied structure and its anatomical surroundings, to achieve a symmetrical bauplan.
 This idea is indirectly supported by results from Churchill et al. (2019), who found a larger number of modules in Odontocete whales skulls, compared to classical modularity patterns found in other mammals.

-Asymmetry "spill-over" and modularity within thehead capsule.
+Asymmetry "spill-over" between mandibles and head capsule.